vuepress-theme-hope/vuepress-theme-hope/docs/components/src/guide/README.md

 ## With Enhanced Syntax

-We recommend you to use this plugin with [md-enhance component syntax](https://plugin-md-enhance.vuejs.press/guide/content/component.html).
+We recommend you to use this plugin with [component syntax](https://theme-hope.vuejs.press/guide/component/grammar.html).